Free Things to Do in Hanover

 Immerse yourself in local culture without spending.

-Marktkirche Lunchtime Concerts Free
+Glockenspiel at Marktkirche Free

 Free Outdoor Activities